Chatter up!

 *

-The following January, meanwhile, Danielle Allen wrote eloquently and personally that the nation had been undergoing a “great pulling apart” and the house we all share was in need of renovation.
+The following January, Harvard Professor Danielle Allen wrote eloquently and personally that the nation had been undergoing a “great pulling apart” and the house we all share was in need of renovation.

 “My overarching goal,” she wrote, “is a Great Pulling Together that gives us the civic strength needed to tackle the challenges that stem from the remarkable scaling up and complexifying of our society.
 Those challenges include stalled mobility and dysfunctional immigration policies; the climate crisis; social alienation, disempowerment and violence.
 These are our most difficult problems.
 We need governance up to the job of tackling them.”